 The BLACK+DECKER KE1500B is an unassuming pitcher-style kettle that makes no pretenses about style, features or flair.
 This machine is inexpensive and straightforward to use.
 It has a relatively large capacity, one setting, and an automatic shutoff.

 While we have a few gripes about the KE1500B's design, we think the main issue is that its reservoir is plastic.
 While there isn't much information on the nature of this plastic, a BLACK+DECKER customer service agent stated that "we have insufficient information to support a BPA-free claim at this time."
 Health concerns aside, plastic can add an odd flavor to water.
-If saving money is your goal, then spend the few extra bucks on the worry-free COSORI, our Best Buy Award-winner.
+If saving money is your goal, see our Best Buy Award-winner.